 Mesh implants may be used in a number of surgical procedures to provide additional support when repairing weakened or damaged tissue.
 Over recent years attention has increased on complications that can occur with the use of this mesh in urogynaecology procedures to treat pelvic organ prolapse (POP) and stress urinary incontinence (SUI).

 These complications can include persistent pain, sexual problems, mesh exposure through vaginal tissues and occasionally injury to nearby organs, such as the bladder or bowel.
-There has been an acknowledgement from the NHS England mesh working group that there is a lack of comprehensive data on these complications.
-Work is ongoing to ensure that patients are encouraged to report complications and clinicians report adverse events.
+It is acknowledged by NHS England, NICE and others that there is limited evidence on the long-term adverse effects following these procedures.

 Commons Briefing papers CBP-8108